DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pivot-table/exporting-and-printing/exporting-and-printing.md

 ---
 # Exporting and Printing

-The Pivot Grid control supports print and export functionality.
+The Pivot Grid control allows its data to be printed and exported.

 ## Export